SK53/indicia-docs/developing/reporting/report-file-format.rst

   in the unusual circumstance that the clause needs to be inserted into the query somewhere other than the very end of the report SQL, e.g. if it needs to precede a ``LIMIT`` statement.
+* #training# - If the report includes either the occurrences or cache_occurrences table with a website filter, then the training mode on the logged in user's account will be automatically applied to filter the report.
+In some cases however you may want to handle training mode filtering in a different way, in which case your report can use the
+  #training# replacement, which will be set to **true** or **false** as appropriate.
 In addition any declared :ref:`parameters <parameters-label>` are available as replacement tokens, so if there is a parameter called "survey_id" then the replacement token ``#survey_id#`` can be used in the report and it will be